vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 # Android Interview Questions And Answers

-### Help fellow developers by contributing to these interview Questions - Create a pull request in [Github](https://github.com/vamsitallapudi/Android-Interview-Questions-And-Answers).
+### Curated List of Real-time Android Interview Questions.
+Help fellow developers by contributing to these interview Questions - Create a pull request in  [Github](https://github.com/vamsitallapudi/Android-Interview-Questions-And-Answers).

 -   **What is an Application class?**<br/>